 2. Criteria for selection of directors (qualifications)

-Criteria for the nomination of candidates for director are stipulated in the Company’s basic regulations governing directors and other officers, formulated by resolution of the Board of Directors.
+Criteria for the nomination of candidates for director are stipulated in the Companyʼs basic regulations governing directors, formulated by resolution of the Board of Directors.
 These regulations are summarized below.

 (1) Candidates with knowledge and experience that will enable them to soundly and properly manage or monitor the Group’s operations centered around broadcast business.

 (2) Candidates with staunch ethical values that will enable them to faithfully execute their duties.

 (3) Candidates possessing practical knowledge and mature decision-making capabilities.